drym-org/foundation/DIA.md

 6. Repeat steps 1-4 for all _ideas_ exhibited by the project.
 The descriptions should be minimally self-contained, as before.
 As you will likely think of these ideas in a "top down" fashion, i.e. high level ideas followed by more specific ideas, it would be most helpful to write down this tree representation of these ideas as you see them reflected in your project.
 Commit this as abe/ideas.md.

-# For congress attendees
+# For congress participants

-## Before the congress
+## Analyze

-### Construct Trees

-1. On your own, analyze the project's anonymized labor contributions and organize them into a tree where the leaf nodes are the actual elements of the original list, and higher-level nodes represent groupings of the lower-level nodes.
+1. On your own, analyze the project's anonymized labor contributions and organize them into a tree that you feel is representative, where the leaf nodes are the actual elements of the original list, and higher-level nodes represent groupings of the lower-level nodes.

 2. Repeat for the project's anonymized capital contributions.